yangwangmadrid/EzReson/README.md

 atoms = 1 2 3 4 5 6
 ```

-The keywords such as `Lewis` are also valid for DMRT analysis.
+The keywords such as `Lewis` and `Kekule` are also valid for DMRT analysis.

 **NOTES**:
   1. We strongly discourage the application of the DMRT, for this theory has